brajeshwar/brajeshwar.github.io/_posts/2017/2017-04-26-quit-job-become-freelancer.md

 If you're hesitating about building a website because you don't know how, you probably have some misconceptions about what it takes to have a great looking website.
 Perhaps, you think it's expensive to hire someone, or that it will take too long.
 The good news is that you can start one cheaply and quickly.

-<a href="https://www.ipage.com/web-hosting">iPage</a> is one such good hosting provider that will get you with a free drag-and-drop Website Builder and hundreds of mobile-friendly websites.
-A good deal with them is helping me with my simple and quick webpages requirements.

 If all this sounds like geek-speak to you, all it means is that if you know how to use a mouse, you can drag-and-drop elements and graphics into a premade outline to build your website on a hosting site that will host your virtual business for you.
 This website will not only look good on a computer, like a desktop or laptop, but it will also automatically resize to look good when viewed from a mobile-device like a smartphone or tablet.

 ## Recommended Website Pages